 For-hire truckload carriers haul other companies’ freight.

-There’s a good chance that this may be the business model you had in mind when thinking about starting a trucking business.
-But, make sure to consider it from all angles (and your other options) before committing.
+There’s a good chance this may be the business model you had in mind when considering starting a trucking business.
+But consider it from all angles (and your other options) before committing.

-Even within this fairly straightforward business model, there are a lot of variables to be decided.
+Even within this fairly straightforward business model, many variables are to be decided.

 What kind of freight will you haul?
 Will you need special equipment to haul it?
 Will you operate locally, regionally, or nationally?
 Will your drivers be contractors or employees?